 Sometimes, auto payments which are linked to the credit card can be a great nuisance.
 It is possible to set up auto payments for almost anything, from gym fees to cable bills.
-It is one of the ways in which vendors can be assured of timely payment of bills.
+It is one of the ways in which vendors can be assured of the timely payment of bills.

 How auto bill payments can become really complicated

-People give permission to companies to take money from their credit card on a regular basis.
+People give permission to companies to make money from their credit card on a regular basis.
 The vendors can be anyone, ranging from the gym to payday loan lenders to newspaper/magazine subscriptions.
 These vendors often tend to charge the card whenever they want to.

-In some instances it can be really hard to contact certain vendors.
-One must however remember that all of us have the legal right of cancelling auto payments.
+In some instances, it can be really hard to contact certain vendors.
+One must, however, remember that all of us have the legal right of cancelling auto payments.
 It is mandatory for banks to cancel auto payments when there is no co-operation or response from companies.
 Cancellation of automatic bill payments is not that difficult when the vendor is a reputable, well-known service provider.